 The SWW DTP is designed to route our researchers into productive careers whether in academia or professional practice.
 We provide bespoke support tailored to your project and your career aspirations, enriched by the world-class expertise and state-of-the-art resources available at our eight leading universities and our prestigious sector partners.

-The SWW DTP is the only consortium that offers joint supervision arrangements between its partner universities, ensuring an exceptional breadth and depth of coverage for your project.
+The SWW DTP offers joint supervision arrangements between its partner universities, ensuring an exceptional breadth and depth of coverage for your project.

 SWW DTP students also benefit from an extensive catalogue of enhanced training, including:

 - Consortium Training (M-level modules, subject, researcher and professional skills training)

 - The DTP’s unique Professional Arts and Humanities Researcher programme

 - Collaborative Training Programme, developed in response to the needs of each cohort.

 Become part of the new generation of Arts & Humanities researchers and apply to the SWW DTP.